klevultd/frontend-sdk/examples/react/README.md

 The first search we make by calling the _search_ function with two parameters.
 The first is the search term which we are pulling from the search input value in the UI.
 The second is an object where we limit the results to just 9 and we also limit the types of results to only display products.

 The second search we make by calling the _suggestions_ function with a single parameter, the search term to return search suggestions based on that term.

+**IMPORTANT NOTE**
+Although the SDK also contains functions to send analytics data back to Klevu in order to update the AI, we recommend that you do not use these for doing a Quick Search.

 ## Search Landing (results) page